Spiritual Dreamwork

 to access the wisdom of the unconscious mind.

 As I meditated on this dream, the phrase "canned beliefs" came into my mind.
 I realized that the beliefs I had when I was younger were canned beliefs.
 They were given to me by other people.
 They weren't fresh, homemade beliefs earned through personal experience.
-In contrast, the beliefs that I have now are living and growing - just like the fresh, organic food that I eat.
-This dream came at a time when I was trying to let go of many old beliefs that no longer served me.
+In contrast, the beliefs that I have now are living and growing - just like the fresh organic food that I eat.
+This dream came at a time when I was overhauling my map of reality.

 A Precognitive Dream